 Traditional Music Publishing Pros and Cons

-Another important risk to consider: While the idea of signing with a well-known publisher and getting an advance to help with the rent while you build your career seems tempting, an advance is not free money and it is not a salary.
+There’s another important risk to consider: While the idea of signing with a well-known publisher and collecting an advance to help with the rent or new equipment while you build your career seems tempting, an advance is not free money, nor is it a salary.
 It’s a loan.
-You won’t receive any additional royalties from your song until it’s earned enough to cover the amount of the advance.
+You won’t receive any royalties from your song until the advance is fully recouped.

 The Administration Difference: You Make The Decisions

-Instead of taking a lifetime interest in your copyright, publishing administrators charge only a percentage of the money they collect on your behalf, usually about 15 percent.
-A publishing admin will register your songs with essential entities such as Performing Rights Organizations (PROs), Mechanical Rights Organizations (MROs), Collective Management Organizations (CMOs), as well as other pay sources around the world.
-They’ll also collect royalties from international, mechanical and sync licenses that are often difficult to track.
+Instead of taking a lifetime interest in your copyright, publishing administrators charge a percentage of the total royalties they collect on your behalf -- depending on the administrator, usually about 15 percent.
+A publishing administrator will register your songs with essential entities such as Performing Rights Organizations (PROs), Mechanical Rights Organizations (MROs), Collective Management Organizations (CMOs), as well as other pay sources around the world.
+They’ll also collect royalties from international, mechanical, and sync licenses that are often difficult to track.

-Publishing Admins Offer Frequent Payments and Flexible Terms
+Publishing Administrators Offer More Frequent Payments and Flexible Terms